 What is landscape photography?

-Landscape photography is a photographic genre that focuses on portraying natural (waterfalls, lakes, deserts) or artificial environments, such as buildings, roads, among others.
+Landscape photography is a photographic genre that focuses on portraying natural (waterfalls, lakes, deserts) or artificial environments, such as buildings and roads.

 The types of landscape photography